togiberlin/ui_ux_handbook/ch2_designer_journey/README.md

-# Chapter 2: The Designer Journey
+# Chapter 2: Designer Journey

 What is the design journey?